mjacobs02/GenAI-Education/dangers_ai.md

 :align: center
 ```

 To better understand AI’s true impact, we need to examine three key stages: training, deployment (inference), and retraining/updates.
 While the training phase is initially very energy-intensive, the ongoing use during the deployment and inference phase can surpass the environmental impact of training due to its continuous operation.
-For example, [Google reported](https://arxiv.org/pdf/2311.16863) that 60% of its AI-related electricity comes from running models, while only 40% is from training.
+For example, <a href="https://arxiv.org/pdf/2311.16863" target="_blank" rel="noopener noreferrer">Google reported</a> that 60% of its AI-related electricity comes from running models, while only 40% is from training.
 Recognizing the impact of each stage allows for a clearer picture of AI’s long-term energy demands and environmental consequences.

 ````{tab-set}
 ```{tab-item} Stage 1: Training